-- 1. Design and update spaces to be physically accessible - 2.
-Create and foster flexible, adaptable spaces that can support various activities and functions - 3.
+- 1. Design and update spaces to be physically accessible - Create and foster flexible, safe, and adaptable spaces that can support various activities and functions - 3.
 Designate a space for public discourse

-- 1. Based on community input, explore cost-effective additions to the Library Lot to create a green space, such as container gardens. - 2.
-Create a flexible platform or stage area for use by speakers, demonstrators, and performers. - 3.
-Create a power source for microphones and other resources that will support this function. - 4.
-Repurpose or purchase flexible furniture for the spaces that are accessible and will accommodate year-round individual and group activities - 5.
-Create a storage area for furniture and other needs - 6.
-Install indoor public restrooms - 7.
-Install a drinking fountain - 8.
-Add recycling, composting, and trash receptacles to accommodate increased activity and potential food/vendor purchases
+- Based on community input, explore cost-effective additions to the Library Lot to create a green space - 2.
+Design mechanisms (for example, a natural barrier or artistic fence) to ensure the safety of users of the spaces, especially along Fifth Avenue, Library Lane, and the entrance to the parking ramp for the parking structure. - 3.
+Create a flexible platform or stage area for use by speakers, demonstrators, and performers. - 4.
+Create a power source for microphones and other resources that will support this function. - 5.
+Repurpose or purchase flexible furniture for the spaces that are accessible and will accommodate year-round individual and group activities - 6.
+Create a storage area for furniture and other needs - 7.
+Install indoor public restrooms - 8.
+Install a drinking fountain - 9.
+Investigate free wifi for the entire space - Add recycling, composting, and trash receptacles to accommodate increased activity and potential food/vendor purchases